5 Animated Movies that Combine Multiple Styles

 Rated: R

-Through an in-house method reminiscent of rotoscoping, each sequence was drawn and animated by different artists—the multiple personal animation styles blending and blurring reinforces the dream-like quality of the movie.
-It’s a stunning experience but watch it yourself to come to your own consensus.
+Through an in-house method similar to rotoscoping, each sequence was drawn and animated by different artists—the multiple personal animation styles blending and blurring reinforce the dreamlike quality of the movie.
+It’s a stunning experience, but watch it yourself to come to your own conclusion.

 Author Bio